Turkey in NATO: Syria

 After the Syrian Civil War erupted, Turkey was provided with NATO assistance consisting of a Patriot air defense system in December 2012.
 The US sent two batteries and 400 soldiers while Germany and the Netherlands pledged modern weaponry for the system, meant against potential missiles strikes from Syria.
 Turkey also demanded a no-fly zone in Syria, but this was not considered by NATO.
 The Netherlands withdrew their support in January 2015 and Germany and the United States the same year in August.

 Operation Active Endeavour

 After terrorist attacks against the Twin Towers on 11 September 2001, NATO launched Operation Active Endeavour in the Mediterranean Sea to monitor the maritime traffic.
 The Turkish navy participated in this operation.

 Balkan Pact

-The formation of the Balkan Pact (1953) in 1954 by Turkey, Greece and Yugoslavia was initially objected to by Italy, who demanded that NATO to be consulted before other NATO members make new military agreements with Non-NATO countries.
+The formation of the Balkan Pact (1953) in 1954 by Turkey, Greece and Yugoslavia was initially objected to by Italy, who demanded that NATO be consulted, before other NATO members make new military agreements with Non-NATO countries.
 But the other members did not see this as necessary and the agreement was signed in Bled, in present-day Slovenia in August 1954.